MrBounty/PZ-UI_API/UI functions.md

 UI:setPositionPercent(x, y)     -- Position of the top left corner of the window in % of the screen [0-1] UI:setPositionPixel(x, y)       -- Position of the top left corner of the window in pixel

-UI:setXPercent(x, y)            -- Position of x of the top left corner of the window in % of the screen [0-1] UI:setXPixel(x, y)              -- Position of x of the top left corner of the window in pixel
+UI:setXPercent(x)               -- Position of x of the top left corner of the window in % of the screen [0-1] UI:setXPixel(x)                 -- Position of x of the top left corner of the window in pixel

-UI:setYPercent(x, y)            -- Position of y of the top left corner of the window in % of the screen [0-1] UI:setYPixel(x, y)              -- Position of y of the top left corner of the window in pixel
+UI:setYPercent(y)               -- Position of y of the top left corner of the window in % of the screen [0-1] UI:setYPixel(y)                 -- Position of y of the top left corner of the window in pixel
 ```

 ## Call before saveLayout()